Oli-BF/AStarAlgorithm/README.md

 * Open terminal within the 'MazePathfindingAlgorithm' folder.
 * Run the command 'dotnet run' followed by the location of the .txt maze file you would like to run i.e. 'dotnet run Mazes/custom_maze_1.txt'.
 * Testing: Open terminal within the 'MazePathfindingAlgorithmTests' folder and run 'dotnet test'.
+* If you wish to create your own mazes, please look at how the provided mazes are set out.
 ---
 ## References
 * Data Structure Library - https://github.com/BlueRaja/High-Speed-Priority-Queue-for-C-Sharp